mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/private-endpoint/README.md

 ## API Docs

-For more information about the Api refere to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Private-Endpoint-Services)
+For more information about the Api refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Private-Endpoint-Services)

 ## Usage